 Effects of ADHD on Adults

-Many adults who struggle with ADHD don’t realize it until something detrimental has happened to them.
+Adult ADHD is complicated and most don’t realize they have a condition until something detrimental happens.
 For many, ADHD is simply overlooked as a lazy or irresponsible characteristic. ⁵

 - Financial and Work Problems – Adults with ADHD are prone to experiencing difficulties in both their career and financial stability.
 Symptoms of ADHD can make it difficult to keep a job, follow rules, meet deadlines, and stick to a strict routine.
 In turn, this can lead to one feeling underachieved and create financial problems, such as struggling to make bills, developing debt, or participating in impulsive spending. ⁶

-- Relationship Difficulties – Just as with your physical and mental health, symptoms of ADHD can make relationships more difficult.
-Whether it’s your friends, family or significant other, those who care for you most may grow tired of consistent poor behaviors produced by ADHD. ⁷
+- Relationship Difficulties – Symptoms of ADHD can make relationships more difficult, whether it be with your friends, family, or significant other.
+Those who care for you most may grow tired of consistent poor behaviors produced by ADHD. ⁷

-The combination of these effects can leave a huge strain on an individuals life and leave them feeling:
+The combination of these effects can leave a huge strain on you and leave you feeling:

 - Disappointed